Financed Carbon Emissions: The Environmental Cost of Investing

 What is being done

-To this end, the UN has established two consortiums: the Net Zero Asset Owner Alliance and the Net Zero Asset Management (NZAM) initiative.
+To this end, the UN has established two consortiums to tackle financed carbon emissions: the Net Zero Asset Owner Alliance and the Net Zero Asset Management (NZAM) initiative.
 As of January 2022, NZAOA had 69 asset owners and USD10.4 trillion in assets.
 NZAM is an international group of asset managers committed to supporting the goal of net zero greenhouse gas emissions and investing aligned with net zero emissions by 2050 or sooner.
 As of May 2022, NZAM is comprised of 273 firms representing over $61.3 trillion in assets under management.